bitExpert/disco/README.md

 \bitExpert\Disco\BeanFactoryRegistry::register($beanFactory);
 ```

-Next up you need to create a configuration class `MyConfiguration`.
-The
-class needs to be marked with a @Configuration annotation.
+Next up you need to create a configuration class `MyConfiguration` and document it with a `@Configuration` annotation.

 ```php
 <?php